bilginyuksel/EnterpriseExamMaker/README.md

 <p> In this project i used 4 design patterns on project design.
-And for taking student informations i used
+I used
-excell library Apache POI.
-For preparing pdfs i used pdf library itextpdf.</p>
+excell library Apache POI for taking student informations.
+I used pdf library itextpdf for preparing pdfs.</p>

 <h3>MVP Design Pattern</h3>